MerosCrypto/Meros/docs/Protocol/Consensus.md

 - difficulty: 384-bit number that should be the difficulty for the Sends' spam filter.

-`SendDifficulty` has a message length of 100 bytes; the 48 byte holder, the 4 byte nonce, and the 48 byte difficulty.
+`SendDifficulty` has a message length of 100 bytes; the 48-byte holder, the 4-byte nonce, and the 48-byte difficulty.
 The signature is produced with a prefix of "sendDifficulty".

 ### DataDifficulty